oceanprotocol/ocean.py/READMEs/setup.md

 export CONFIG_FILE=config.ini
 ```

 Envvars override config file values.
-Therefore, you can do the following instead of using the config file.
-Your choice:)
+So, as an alternative to using the config file, you can do the following.
 ```console
 export NETWORK_URL=https://rinkeby.infura.io/v3/<your Infura project id>
 export AQUARIUS_URL=https://aquarius.rinkeby.v3.dev-ocean.com